Ten Outstanding Young Americans: Rewards

-1954 recipient Arthur M. Kraft designed the "Silver Hands" trophy each Honoree receives.
+1954 recipient Arthur M. Kraft designed the "Silver Hands" trophy each honoree receives.
 The inscription on its base reads, "The hope of mankind lies in the hands of youth and action.
-Each Honoree has shown a commitment to that hope, reminding all Americans that no problem is too difficult when handled with grace, ingenuity, courage, and determination."
+Each honoree has shown a commitment to that hope, reminding all Americans that no problem is too difficult when handled with grace, ingenuity, courage, and determination."

-The trophy is named the "JAYSON", an acronym standing for "Jaycees: Active Youth Serving Our Nation."
+The trophy is named "JAYSON", an acronym standing for "Jaycees: Active Youth Serving Our Nation."
 Each one weighs 11.5 lbs and is constructed of a marble base with nickel-plated hands.
 In addition to the artistically designed trophy, each honoree is presented with a framed certificate to display prominently in their home or work space.
 They are also presented with a lapel pin that was specially designed and crafted by Esco out of Milwaukee, Wisconsin.
 The pin features the TOYA emblem surrounded by ten black onyx stones and is similar to the traditional Jaycee national officer pins.
-Both the certificate and pin is presented to each of the honorees during a private luncheon the day of the public presentation.
+Both the certificate and pin are presented to each of the honorees during a private luncheon the day of the public presentation.